Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

+Underlying such models is an implicit assumption that each population $u^i$ shares the same information, and so there must be some biological mechanism which allows agents to share this information between themselves. {Therefore}, this may be most applicable to very small organisms so that the density function $u^i$ is an appropriate description of how many individuals are found at a certain location in space.
+Recently, Potts {and Schl\"{a}gel} \cite{Potts2020} discussed this formulation in relation to step-selection analysis, as well as models' applicability and the potential for pattern formation to emerge. {We may now begin to formulate more precisely some open problems concerning model \eqref{system-eqn-1}.}

-\textbf{Open Question:} In what context do solutions exist solving problem \eqref{system-eqn-1}?
-In \cite{Hillen}, a partial answer is established when the detection kernel $g(\cdot)$ is twice continuously differentiable (e.g. the Gaussian detection function), but few results exist for the top-hat detection function (see Appendix \ref{sec:wellposedness} for a more detailed discussion).
+\begin{oppr} In what context do solutions exist solving the time-dependent problem \eqref{system-eqn-1} subject to periodic boundary conditions in a bounded domain?
+In \cite{Giunta2021}, a partial answer is established when the detection function $g(\cdot)$ is twice continuously differentiable (e.g., the Gaussian detection function), but few results exist for the top-hat detection function.
+The recent work \cite{Jungel2022} considers the existence of weak solutions to a nonlocal system of the form \eqref{system-eqn-1} and includes the case of the top-hat detection under the restriction that the nonlocal kernel components are in \textit{detailed balance} (see \cite[(H3)]{Jungel2022}.
+In the present context such a condition poses significant restriction, as this demands self-interaction (i.e., $\g_{ii} \neq 0)$) for every population, reducing potential for biological application. \end{oppr}

+\begin{oppr} It is clear that spatially constant steady state solutions exist solving problem \eqref{system-eqn-1}.
+In what context do spatially non-constant steady state solutions exist solving problem \eqref{system-eqn-1} when subject to zero-flux, homogeneous Neumann, or periodic boundary conditions? \end{oppr}

+\begin{oppr} What are the qualitative properties of these non-constant steady states, whenever they exist?
+The recent work \cite{Giunta2022} provides some interesting insights and techniques in this direction. \end{oppr}

+\begin{oppr} Do these solutions (either time-dependent or steady state) remain well-defined in the limit as $R \to 0^+$?
+In other words, can we meaningfully connect the nonlocal problem with its corresponding local problem in this limit? {\cite[Theorem 5]{Jungel2022} gives reason for optimism in the time-dependent case; on the other hand, the stability analysis of \cite{Potts2019} leaves less hope for the steady state problem due to the ill-posedness of the problem in this limit.} \end{oppr}

+\begin{oppr} In what sense do solutions exist solving the time-dependent problem \eqref{system-eqn-1} subject to different boundary conditions?
+The challenge here is in appropriately defining the detection function near the boundary of the domain.
+See Section \ref{sec:considerations} for a more detailed discussion of boundary conditions. \end{oppr}